le-chartreux/linux-config/README.md

 #### [pipx](https://pypa.github.io/pipx/)

-The recommended way to install Python applications from pip.
-Allows to no mess up your system Python environment by installing each app inside an isolated virtual environment.
+The recommended method for installing Python applications from pip.
+It provides the ability to install each application inside a separate isolated virtual environment, preventing any conflicts or interference with your system's Python environment.
+This approach helps keep your system clean and organized while managing Python applications.

 ```sh
 python3 -m pip install --user pipx